jmend736/todo-lisp/task-parser-writeup.md

 ...
 ```

 If any particular task is unable to be parsed, the whole read-file operation fails, and the user is informed as to which field was incorrectly specified.
+Otherwise, the tasks are all packaged up in simple scheme lists and handed off to the other parts of the program.